iconincar/isotope-docs/scripting/glossary.md

 ## Output

-A physical or device presenting content to the user.
+A physical or virtual device presenting content to the user.
 In many cases, an output is simply a physical display or screen.
 However, we specifically use the term "output" because isotope also supports virtual outputs, which are non-physical "fake" displays that can be used for special purposes like streaming video.
 When you see the term "output" you can basically just think "display" whether physical or not.

 ## Layout